jeras/TCB/doc/TCB.md

 ## Naming conventions

-Mostly for aesthetic reasons (vertical alignment) all signal names are [three-letter abbreviations (TLA)](https://en.wikipedia.org/wiki/Three-letter_acronym).
+Mostly for aesthetic reasons (vertical alignment) all signal and names are [three-letter abbreviations (TLA)](https://en.wikipedia.org/wiki/Three-letter_acronym).

 Suffixes specifying the direction of module ports as input/output (`in`/`out`, `i`/`o`) can be avoided.